sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator.md

 ### Setup

-* Follow the [Windows HLK Getting Started guide](https://msdn.microsoft.com/library/windows/hardware/dn915002) to install HLK client software on all cluster nodes
+* Follow the [Windows HLK Getting Started guide](https://msdn.microsoft.com/library/windows/hardware/dn915002) to install HLK client software on all cluster nodes.
-* Follow the [Windows Server 2016 Storage Spaces Direct cluster guide](https://technet.microsoft.com/library/mt693395.aspx) to deploy a cluster
+* Follow the [Windows Server 2016 Storage Spaces Direct cluster guide](https://technet.microsoft.com/library/mt693395.aspx) to deploy a cluster.
 * All nodes must be connected to the same physical switches.
 * 10GbE or better networking bitrate must be used.
 Create a virtual swith with the same name on each node.
 * Virtual machines, created by PCS, connect to the virtual switch to send network traffic between them.
 These VMs get IP address via DHCP.
 Make sure your DHCP server assigns valid IP addresses to these VMs.
 If DHCP server is not available or fails, VMs would use Automatic Private IP Addressing (APIPA) to self-configure an IP address and subnet.
 Each VM must have a valid IP address to send network traffic between VMs.